 Yes.
 We encourage you to visit our dojo, meet us and try a free lesson before signing-up.
 We have three Karate Training facilities in Auckland.
 Timings and days are different making easy for you to pick the most convenient session.

 No, there are no long term contracts.
-Membership can be cancelled with a 30-day
+Membership can be cancelled with a 30-day written notice.